joeyyax/fwt-basinscout/craft-cms/README.md

 ### 7. Create BasinScout Entry

 1. Go to **Entries** in your Craft control panel
-2. The migration will have created a "BasinScout" section
+2. The migration will have created a "BasinScout" section (Single type)
-3. Create a new entry in the BasinScout section
+3. Edit the BasinScout entry - it will have tabs for Header, Intro, Map, and Results
-4. Fill in the content fields as needed
+4. Fill in the content fields in each tab as needed
 5. Publish the entry

 ## Troubleshooting